Albert0i/yrunner-on-node/README.md

 ## YRunner on Node ─ A generic API gateway to Oralce Database

-<div style="text-align: center; color:white; background-color:black">There are ideal series of events which run parallel with the real ones.
+<div style="text-align: center; color:white; background-color:black"><em>There are ideal series of events which run parallel with the real ones.
 They rarely coincide.
 Men and circumstances generally modify the ideal train of events, so that it seems imperfect, and its consequences are equally imperfect.
 Thus with the Reformation; instead of Protestantism came Lutheranism.

 — Novalis.
-Moral Ansichten.</div>
+Moral Ansichten.</em></div>

 ### Prologue